-There is no proper evidence on if fasting may affect the mother or child, and more research is required to correctly identify if fasting has any positive or negative impacts on pregnancy or baby weight.
+There is no proper evidence on if fasting during pregnancy may affect the mother or child, and more research is required to correctly identify if fasting has any positive or negative impacts on pregnancy or baby weight.
 But most would suggest to avoid it as pregnancy is a time when we need to focus on the mother and baby’s health by having proper nutrients, as well as help, increase the baby weight.
 When fasting you may not have much energy as you will be low on food and water as compared to other days.
 In the end, fasting is a personal choice but always do consult with your doctor before planning to fast.

 An expectant mother who has high blood pressure, heart problems or diabetes must avoid fasting.
 The health of mother and baby must be of prime importance.
 Fasting during the first trimester doesn’t usually have many risks as the fetus will require just a small amount of energy at this stage.